Solar Panel Output Drop? How to Diagnose and Fix Efficiency Loss

 You installed solar panels to save money on electricity.
 So why does your electricity bill look almost the same as before?
 Or why is your monitoring app showing output that seems lower than last summer?

-Solar system underperformance is one of the most common homeowner frustrations — and it has a surprisingly logical diagnostic process.
-This guide walks you through every major cause, from the trivially simple (dirty panels) to the more complex (degraded cells, inverter issues), so you can identify the problem and know what to do about it.
+Solar panel output drop is one of the most common homeowner frustrations.
+Diagnosing why your solar panel output dropped has a logical process.
+This guide walks you through every major cause — from dirty panels to inverter issues — so you can identify the problem and fix it.

 Before assuming something is wrong, establish a baseline.
-Solar output varies significantly with:
+Solar output varies with season, weather, and your home’s power use.

-• Weather patterns — cloud cover varies year to year; a particularly cloudy month will show lower generation regardless of system health
+• Weather patterns — cloud cover varies year to year.
+A cloudy month shows lower generation regardless of system health

-• Consumption patterns — if you’re exporting less, it may be because your household is using more, not because you’re generating less
+• Your power use — if you’re exporting less, you may be using more power at home, not generating less

 How to check accurately: